Smart Contracts on Blockchain, A World of Possibilities

 Depending on pre-programmed rules and instructions, you can put money in this machine and choose what you want.
 It will only release your order if you press a button, enter a code, and the machine checks that the order follows the machine's specified rules and instructions.

 Smart contracts function similarly to vending machines.
 When the predefined conditions and rules are met, these contracts automatically enforce themselves, leaving both parties satisfied without the interference of an intermediary.
-This way, the only ones concerned would be both parties who are point-blank involved in the contract.
+This way, the only ones concerned would be both point-blank parties involved in the contract.
 This instance means there won't be any need for go-betweens like the involvement of a financial institution, notary, or lawyer.
-It will be super weird consulting with a lawyer before getting your snack(s) from a vending machine!
+Consulting with a lawyer before getting your snack(s) from a vending machine will be super weird!

 Smart contracts are a set of computer codes that automatically facilitate the execution of an agreement when prerequisite conditions have been met or verified and are encoded into an immutable distributed ledger - the Blockchain.

 In the context of this blog, the executed agreement or actions could include:

 · Allowing businesses to streamline business processing by applying business rules such as.

 · Transfer of funds between two parties.

 Encoded into the blockchain technology gives this software a decentralized feature, galvanizing the disposal of the intermediaries.
 This action is possible because the code automatically takes the position of an enforcer, thereby making the role of, for example, a lawyer dispensable in properly executing contracts.

 With the smart contract, only the computer code can determine when a contract has been fully or partially executed, thereby espousing these protocols' smart' nature.

 Like any legally binding contract, the smart contract, referred to as 'Chaincode,' replicates all the notions of a regular contract but is highly automated and effectively stored in a blockchain like cryptocurrencies.